PaddlePaddle/models/PaddleCV/PaddleDetection/docs/QUICK_STARTED.md

 ## Data Preparation

 Dataset refers to [Kaggle](https://www.kaggle.com/mbkinaci/fruit-images-for-object-detection), which contains 240 images in train dataset and 60 images in test dataset.
 Data categories are apple, orange and banana.
-Download [here](https://dataset.bj.bcebos.com/PaddleDetection_demo/fruit-detection.tar).
-Uncompress the dataset after download.
+Download [here](https://dataset.bj.bcebos.com/PaddleDetection_demo/fruit-detection.tar) and uncompress the dataset after download, script for data preparation is located at [download.sh](../dataset/fruit/download.sh).

 Training command is as follows: